First Battle of St Albans

+the streets and a tavern being used as a redoubt.
+Somerset was killed in the battle, and King Henry VI captured, clearing the way for a subsequent parliament to appoint Richard of York Lord Protector.

 Background

 The incapacitation of Henry VI by mental illness in 1454 led to the recall to court of Richard of York, his closest adult relative.
-Back in 1447, York had been assigned as Lieutenant of Ireland, basically in exile away from England, and his long-time rival, Edmund Beaufort, Duke of Somerset, the favourite of the King, had been given the charge of the Lieutenancy of France.
-After Somerset's own failure in France, York unexpectedly returned to London with significant support not only from the nobility, most of whom saw the incompetence of Somerset's efforts in France, but also from the public.
-He presented himself as a champion of the law and urged the King to have Somerset tried and held accountable for his failures.
+In 1447, York had been appointed Lieutenant of Ireland, and had essentially been in exile from England.
+His long-time rival, Edmund Beaufort, Duke of Somerset, the favourite of the king, had been given the Lieutenancy of France.
+After Somerset's failure in France, York unexpectedly returned to London with significant support not only from the nobility, most of whom saw the incompetence of Somerset's efforts in France, but also from the public.
+He presented himself as a champion of the law and urged the king to have Somerset tried and held accountable for his failures.
 He also wished to be recognised as heir presumptive to the English throne while Henry VI was childless.

-York formed an army to force the issue in 1452, and after meeting with the council of war and the King, who desperately wanted to avoid a conflict, York's demands were agreed to.
-York disbanded his army as a result but was soon arrested and held prisoner for three months.
-An execution was avoided as the King was nervous about arousing trouble since the Duke of York was very popular and known as a man of honour.
-York was released only after he had agreed to swear an oath at St Paul's Cathedral that he would never again take up arms against the King.
+York formed an army to force the issue in 1452, and after meeting with the council of war and the king, who desperately wanted to avoid a conflict, York's demands were agreed to.
+York disbanded his army as a result, but was soon arrested and held prisoner for three months.
+An execution was avoided, as the king was nervous about arousing trouble; the Duke of York was very popular and known as a man of honour.
+York was released only after he had agreed to swear an oath at St Paul's Cathedral that he would never again take up arms against the king.